Little Red Riding Hood Craft!

 Next you will need to make the wolf some ears.
 I used orange card for this.
 Drawing out one ear first, and using that ear to draw out the other.
 Using a brown felt tip we drew around the ears.
 Glue the ears on the side of the hat:

-Then we drew on the eyes:
+Draw on the eyes:

 Wolf in Grandma’s PJ’s